Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

 I’ve since learned how to interact with new dogs how to approach them so as to minimize fear.

-- When meeting a new dog, always first ask the owner if the dog is friendly and whether you may approach.
+- When meeting a new dog, always first ask the pet parents if the dog is friendly and whether you may approach.

 - Kneel several feet away from the dog and extend your hand, while avoiding eye contact.
-This vulnerable position lets the dog know you are not a threat.
+Being in a vulnerable side by side position lets the dog know you are not a threat.
 Eye contact ascertains dominance, which the dog may perceive as a threat.

-- Watch the body language of the dog, if his tail is wagging, it generally means he is friendly and OK to approach.
+- Watch the body language of the dog, if his tail is wagging or doing play bows, it generally means he is friendly and OK to approach.
 If his tail is between his legs, it means he is scared.

 - Growling or barking generally indicate fear in dogs.
 They are trying to protect themselves, their space, and/or their humans.
 They may eventually stop and trust you, but do not continue to approach a barking growling dog.